binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 With AWS Lambda, as well as getting your application security right, you also need to fully understand the [Permissions Model](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html), apply it, and protect your API gateway with a key.

 1. Firstly: No matter where your code is executing, you must have a good grasp on application security, no amount of sand-boxing, Dockerising, application firewalling, or anything else will protect you from poorly written applications if they are running.
 In regards to help with consuming all the free and open source, review the [Consuming Free and Open Source](#web-applications-countermeasures-consuming-free-and-open-source) countermeasures subsection of the Web Applications chapter.
 Snyk has a [Serverless](https://snyk.io/serverless) offering also.
 Every function you add adds attack surface and all the risks that come with integrating with other services.
-Keep your inventory control tight with your functions and consumed dependencies, that is, know which packages you are consuming and what defects they have, know how many and which functions are in production, as discussed in the [Consuming Free and Open Source](#web-applications-countermeasures-consuming-free-and-open-source).
+Keep your inventory control tight with your functions and consumed dependencies, that is, know which packages you are consuming and which known defects they have, know how many and which functions are in production, as discussed in the [Consuming Free and Open Source](#web-applications-countermeasures-consuming-free-and-open-source).
 Test removing permissions and see if everything still works.
-If it does, your permissions are to open, reduce them
+If it does, your permissions were to open, reduce them
 2. In regards to AWS Lambda, although it should be similar with the other large CSPs, Make sure you apply only privileges required, this way you will not be [violating the principle](#cloud-countermeasures-violations-of-least-privilege) of Least Privilege
     * AWS Lambda function [access to other AWS resources](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role):
       * Create an [IAM execution role](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example-create-iam-role.html) of type `AWS Service Roles`, grant the AWS Lambda service permissions to assume your role by choosing `AWS Lambda`